Long Tan Bursary

 You can only receive this bursary once.
 You cannot apply again if you have already received this bursary.

 The Long Tan Bursary is not available to students undertaking professional training, such as the College of Law.
 Each course must approved by AVCAT.Back to top

 You can apply on the AVCAT website.

-In your application you will need to include:
+You will need to include:

-- information about yourself, your family situation and the Vietnam Veteran you are related to
+- information about yourself, your family situation and the Vietnam veteran you are related to

-- your academic background and referee report
+- your academic background and referee reports

 - details of your financial means.